In this article:

 So what is Zelle and how does it work?
 Read on to learn how this payment app can make safe, quick money transfers—and what to watch out for to ensure you use it safely.

 Zelle is a mobile payment application that allows peer-to-peer (P2P) money transfers, simplifying the process of paying for things and making it easier to move money without handling cash or visiting the bank.
 Users transferred $187 billion in 2019 using Zelle, an increase of 57% since 2018.

-Enter Zelle, a person-to-person mobile payments platform developed by more than 30 major American banks.
-The service offers a standalone app that users can download to their smartphones, but it's also integrated within the mobile banking apps of major participating banks, including Bank of America, Chase, Citi and Wells Fargo.
-Many consumers who already have their banks' mobile apps can start using Zelle right away.
-Zelle reports it was used to transfer $75 million in 2017.
+Zelle was developed by more than 30 major U.S. banks, and has a standalone app that users can download to their smartphone.
+The service is also integrated within the mobile banking apps of major participating banks, including Bank of America, Chase, our partner Citi and Wells Fargo.
+Consumers who already have their bank's mobile app can start using Zelle right away.

 Unlike Venmo, money transferred using Zelle moves directly from one bank account to another.
 Most banking transfers between accounts require account numbers to initiate transactions, and these transactions can take up to several business days.
 Zelle eliminates this need, allowing users to transfer funds from one checking account to another in a matter of minutes.